bblodget/LoveToType/README.txt

 Introdcution:

 Love To Type is a touch typing tutor written in Lua using the LÖVE 2D API.
+This program is under active development and is not feature complete yet.

 Love To Type is based on the TI-99/4a Touch Typing Tutor program from the early 1980s.
 This is the program from